Jay-Lhomme/Lil-White-Lies-Server/readme.md

 Lil' White Lies

 <!-- Description -->
-An app to keep track of Stories
+An app to keep track of Stories, and all individuals involved

 <!-- Deployed Site -->
 N/A